** Revised and edited 2/21/2021

 What did you discover?
 What happens to your motivation when you think of something you are dying to do, and then, that desire cues a monologue of questions and statements that leave you, well, dis-empowered and in doubt of yourself and abilities?

 As some of you know, my mom passed away recently after a long battle with an illness, and as we were going through her personal effects, we found letters from an Italian artist.
 We had known that there was a time in her life when she was passionate about going to Italy.
 Back in the 1990’s, mom had immersed herself in everything Italian: She was learning Italian, cooking Italian, and filling her home with Italian art.
 Where did all of this interest come from?
-If you knew my mom, she was pretty coy about divulging information.
-Eventually, we came to the conclusion that it was a phase inspired by one of her best friends, who happens to be Italian.
+If you knew my mom, she was pretty coy about divulging that kind of information.
+Eventually, we came to the conclusion that it was a phase inspired by one of her best friends who happens to be Italian.

 When I asked her why she didn’t go, she told me that she was afraid.
 I probed a little bit more and asked, “What were you afraid of?”

 At the time, I didn’t know that my mom was talking about a relationship.
 The risk she was referring to was more than just a “bucket list” trip.
 To mom, the doubt she faced was whether her “happily-ever-after” would materialize or would she become trapped in a horrible mistake?
 In the end, the stakes were just too high for her to act.

 You can cue faith just like you can cue doubt.
 You do it by directing your focus with questions and statements about what is most important to you.A tester said this

 What would you have done in her place?
 Go?
 Stay?
 There are still a lot of unanswered questions about this relationship, and who is to say whether her choice was the wrong one.
 The thing is, though, after all those years, she still regretted not going.

 The key question to ask yourself is this, “How does doubt stop me from getting what I want?”
 That was the question I spent the week researching.